3 Batched Cocktails To Make For Your Next Big Party

 Whether you’re prepping for a holiday party, New Year’s celebration, or some other get together, batch cocktails are a smart play.
-Here are three distinct batch cocktail recipes to consider making, as well as advice from mixologists and drink experts about how to serve them properly.
+From a large batch rum punch recipe to a build-your-own-Negroni and a spritz, here are three distinct batch cocktail recipes to consider making, as well as advice from mixologists and drink experts about how to serve them properly.
+Cheers.

 “These days, we’re missing the core hospitality piece, and batched cocktails can satisfy that,” says restaurateur Edward Crouse, of the much-lauded Charleston café and bar, Babas on Cannon.
 “I think about garnishing the whole thing as part of the theater,” adds Crouse, who’s been known to serve a strong batched cocktail in a hollowed-out pineapple in a punch bowl, surrounded by a lower-alcohol cocktail or spritz so guests can choose how they want the night to go.

-Here’s a classic Rum Punch recipe from rum importer and Rum Collective founder Nicholas Feris.
+Here’s a classic large batch rum punch recipe from rum importer and Rum Collective founder Nicholas Feris.

 - 1oz.
 Fresh Lime Juice (Or lemon juice, if you want a softer acidic tone)